What Are the Best WooCommerce Security Tips? (10 Must-Do Steps)

 • SQL Injection Attack: It is like a sneaky trick used by hackers to get into your website’s secret vault of information.
 They do this by inserting some SQL code into your website’s database, and if they succeed, they can view, modify, or even delete important information.
 To stop this, ensure your website’s code is strong and always kept fresh and up-to-date.
 This way, you can keep the hackers out and your information safe.

-• Unusual Emails(Phishing): Check your email to see if it has some logged-in emails or spam emails regarding your website.
+• Unusual Emails(Phishing): Check your email to see if it has any logged-in emails or spam emails regarding your website.
 If it has, you need to secure your website because it denotes that someone tries to log in to your site without your permission.

 • Causing Malware: Malware Software can get into your website and cause problems like stealing information, changing how your website looks, or getting in without permission.
 To stop this, make sure you update your software often, use security tools, and check for malware regularly to keep your online store safe.